mage-ai/mage-ai/docs/actions/transformer_actions/README.md

   - `action_type` - specifies the action to perform.
 In this case, we are performing an `IMPUTE` action.
   - `arguments` - specifies the columns to perform the action on.
 Currently, the action is configured to impute all columns of the data frame.
 Since we only want to transform "Cabin", "Age", and "Embarked", we will update this entry to only contain these column names.
   - `axis` - specifies which axis to perform the action on.
 Imputing values is done on a per column basis, so this is a column transformation.
-  - `option` - these are extra settings to specify for this action.
+  - `options` - these are extra settings to specify for this action.
 For an impute transformation, the main option to specify is `'strategy'`, dictating the imputation strategy to use.
 See [Fill in Missing Values](#fill-in-missing-values) for details on the valid imputation strategies.
 For now we will use `MODE`, which specifies to fill empty values with the most frequent value per column.

 The modified transformer block is:
 ```python